Metastatic ILC Information

 Sites and Symptoms of Metastatic Breast Cancer

 If you have been diagnosed with lobular breast cancer, it’s important to know where lobular breast cancer can metastasize (spread) and the symptoms.
-Like patients with invasive ductal carcinoma (IDC), patients with ILC can experience metastases to the bones, lungs, brain, and liver.
+Like invasive ductal carcinoma (IDC), ILC can metastasize to the bones, lungs, liver, thoracic and abdominal lymph nodes, and brain, but can also spread to unusual sites such as the gastrointestinal tract (i.e., stomach, small intestine, colon), reproductive organs (i.e., ovaries, uterus), the abdominal lining (i.e., peritoneum), and the genito-urinary system (i.e., bladder and ureter).

 Clinical Trials